| |

 Notes: The richest, most thorough site on Irish Writers and poets is The Princess Grace Irish Library.
 They are one of my frequent sources for biographical information.
 Be warned, however, the information is very dense.
 They eschew such frivolities as articles and conjunctions and the most common punctuation mark is the semi-colon.
 This gives the appearance of almost solid black on the page.

-Click here for: The Poetry Shop The Poets Library
+Click here for: The Poets Library

 Indices: Irish Times Top 100 Index of Poets Index of Poems